-5.18 The Similarly, the PCC will need to consider whether there are any aggravating factors to the case.
-Aggravating factors may include:

-- actual harm or risk of harm to a patient or another; - dishonesty; - premeditated misconduct; - financial gain by the registrant; - breach of trust; - the involvement of a vulnerable patient or other vulnerable individual; - misconduct sustained or repeated over a period of time; - blatant or willful disregard of the role of the GDC and the systems regulating the profession; - attempts to cover up wrongdoing; - previous warnings, convictions or other adverse findings; - lack of insight (see below). - 5.19 A dental professional may provide references and testimonials to support his or her standing in the community and/or the profession. - 5.20 When considering such references, the PCC should consider how recent they are, whether the writers were aware of the allegations against the dental professional and whether they were aware that their letters would be put to the PCC inmitigation.

-5.21 However, the panel should not draw negative inference from an absence of references or testimonials.
+- 5.18 Similarly, the PCC will need to consider whether there are any aggravating factors to the case.
+Aggravating factors may include: - actual harm or risk of harm to a patient or another; - dishonesty (n.b. evidence of clinical competence cannot mitigate serious and/or persistent dishonesty); - premeditated misconduct; - financial gain by the Registrant; - breach of trust; - the involvement of a vulnerable patient or other vulnerable individual; - misconduct sustained or repeated over a period of time; - blatant or wilful disregard of the role of the GDC and the systems regulating the profession; - attempts to cover up wrongdoing; - previous warnings, convictions or other adverse findings; - lack of insight (see below). - 5.19 A dental professional may provide references and testimonials to support his or her standing in the community and/or the profession. - 5.20 When considering such references, the PCC should consider how recent they are, whether the writers were aware of the allegations against the dental professional and whether they were aware that their letters would be put to the PCC in mitigation. - 5.21 However, the panel should not draw negative inference from an absence of references or testimonials.